Learn how to enhance and restore the biodiversity in your area with the Pocket Forest team

 The Pocket Forests team has created a method of planting native trees, shrubs and wildflowers in small urban areas adapted from the work of Japanese botanist Akira Miyawake.
 Miyawake created the concept of the Tiny Forests, where ‘layers’ – a canopy layer of tall trees, a shrub layer and ground cover are created so as to replicate the layering and biodiversity support that we see in larger forests.
 Pocket Forests extends this idea by looking at how we can also bring in recycled materials to support such grow.

 Working with a private plot in Kilbeggan the Pocket Forests team will provide a demonstration of how to develop your own Pocket Forest.
 Focusing on 15sqm area a mix of native trees and shrubs will be planted into pre-prepared soil using leaf litter from existing local broadleaf woodlands.
+The intended audience for this event is adults and older children.

 As this session will be taking place outside, we recommend dressing in warm clothes and with appropriate footwear.